 Say it with me: “Seven hours of commercial-free football starts now.”

 NFL RedZone is every football fan’s best friend come Sunday.
 (Sorry, Fido.)
-The channel, offered by NFL Network and hosted by Scott Hanson, shows viewers live look-ins of games in which teams are about to score or in the end zone, which means you won’t miss Le’Veon Bell punching in that much-needed goal-line touchdown to win your weekly matchup.
+The channel, offered by NFL Network and hosted by Scott Hanson, shows viewers live look-ins of games in which teams are about to score inside their opponent’s 20-yard line or reach the end zone, which means you won’t miss Le’Veon Bell punching in that much-needed goal-line touchdown to win your weekly matchup.
 It also provides highlights and statistics geared toward fantasy owners while showing as many as eight different games (all hail the octobox) at once.
 On one screen and in high definition.

 Oh, and it’s 100 percent commercial-free from 1 p.m. to 8 p.m., or whenever the final Sunday afternoon game comes to an end during the regular season.
 That way you never have to leave the couch.
 Ever.
 The only thing is it does not air during Thursday Night Football, Monday Night Football or any other days, and has aired a limited amount of times in the preseason.